-There has been a lot of excitement this month about the supernova in the distant galaxy M82.
-It is the closest supernova in many years, despite the fact that it’s some 11-12 million light-years away.
-On a January or February evening, come to know the red star Betelgeuse in the constellation Orion.
+As the year turns, or on some January or February evening, come to know the red star Betelgeuse in the constellation Orion.
 It’s not only one of Orion’s brightest stars.
 It’s also a star that astronomers know will one day explode as a supernova.
-And it’s only 430 light-years away!
+And by one estimate, it’s only 430 light-years away!
 Follow the links below to learn more about Betelgeuse and its explosive destiny.

 Betelgeuse will explode someday Betelgeuse lies some 430 light-years from Earth.
+(Note: determining distances, especially to red supergiant stars, is a vexing problem in Astronomy.
+Estimates vary and are often revised, with some as high as 650 light-years.)
 Yet it’s already one of the brightest stars in Earth’s sky.
 The reason is that Betelgeuse is a supergiant star.
 It is intrinsically very brilliant.

 Such brilliance comes at a price, however.
 Betelgeuse is one of the most famous stars in the sky because it’s due to explode someday.
 Betelgeuse’s enormous energy requires that the fuel be expended quickly (relatively speaking), and in fact Betelgeuse is now near the end of its lifetime.
 Someday soon (astronomically speaking), it will run out of fuel, collapse under its own weight, and then rebound in a spectacular supernova explosion.
 When this happens, Betelgeuse will brighten enormously for a few weeks or months, perhaps as bright as the full moon and visible in broad daylight.